-Nathan Pascutto is the Business and Policy Manager for Talent & Resources at Crossrail.
-Prior to joining the Crossrail project in 2014, Nathan held senior policy positions across both the Australian and UK Governments, including the Department of Finance, and the Treasury in Australia; and the Department for Education; and the Department for Energy and Climate Change in the UK.
+Nathan Pascutto was the Business and Policy Manager for Talent & Resources at Crossrail from 2014 until 2018.
+Prior to joining the Crossrail project, Nathan held senior policy positions across both the Australian and UK Governments, including the Department of Finance, and the Treasury in Australia; and the Department for Education; and the Department for Energy and Climate Change in the UK.

 Nathan has a Bachelor of Business and a Bachelor of Laws from Southern Cross University, Australia, and a Graduate Diploma of Legal Practice from the Australian National University.

 Scott Young, Head of Skills and Employment, Tideway